xinsys/handbook/_pages/policies/travel/first-time-travel-obtain-vendor-id-training-needed.md

 If you're traveling for 18F during your first two weeks (normally for orientation, if you're based in a city that doesn't have an 18F office), you'll get your travel arranged for you by 18F's travel team.
 Here's what you need to do to get set up for that:

 1. First thing that you’ll need to get is a **“travel vendor ID”**.
 You can do this by filling out [the EFT form](https://drive.google.com/a/gsa.gov/file/d/0B0Kck5dqF_Ebb0FFZ29RR0JmVVk/view?usp=sharing).

-Note that your access to this doc may be restricted if you haven't started and don't have your GSA email address yet, so you should have received it as an attachment in your welcome email-- feel free to reach out to [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov) if you never got it.
+ Note _if you haven't started and don't have your GSA email address yet_: Your access to the EFT form linked above may be resticted, so you should have received it as an attachment in your welcome email-- feel free to reach out to [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov) if you never got it.

- _Yes, you probably already did it at orientation, so this seems repetitive.
+ Note _if you have started and do have your GSA email address_ Yes, you probably already filled out the EFT form at orientation, so this seems repetitive.
 However, there is a good reason for it.
-[Click here to find out why](https://docs.google.com/document/d/1cHGnvUVGzYJkSuW0-2ZEy4g4vwgNLLkZcI1j5JVozDQ/edit#bookmark=id.f206jlg5swxh)._
+[Click here to find out why](https://docs.google.com/document/d/1cHGnvUVGzYJkSuW0-2ZEy4g4vwgNLLkZcI1j5JVozDQ/edit#bookmark=id.f206jlg5swxh).

 2.  **Attach your completed EFT form** to [this pre-poulated email](https://mail.google.com/mail/?view=cm&ui=2&tf=0&fs=1&to=kc-vendor.number.requests%40gsa.gov&su=Request%20to%20Obtain%20Employee%20ID&body=To%20KC%20Vendor%2C%0A%0ACould%20I%20please%20have%20my%20employee%20ID%3F%0A%0AThank%20you%2C%0A) and send.
 [_Having trouble?_](#having-trouble)